can concrete eat plastic

 Can Concrete Eat Plastic?
 (How About PVC Pipe?)

-I have always wondered whether the concrete can eat away the ubiquitous plastic material found in our concrete buildings and office complexes.
+I have always wondered whether the concrete can eat away the plastic material found in our concrete buildings and office complexes.
 I did some research on this subject and found some very interesting answers.

 Today most of us will probably find life very difficult without the convenience that we are used to – a good, working, and durable plumbing system in our homes and offices.
-In this article, we will explore, in particular, the relationship between concrete and plastic, as well as how this affects our lives on a daily basis, from plumbing installation activity as well as the construction industry.

 Concrete and Plastic – Above Ground

 Does concrete corrode and eat plastic?
-Yes, the alkaline content in concrete will but it is very gradual and this corrosion process happens over a long period of time.
+Yes, the alkaline content in concrete will, but it is very gradual, and this corrosion process happens over a long period of time.
 There is a very strong co-existing relationship between these two materials.

-Most people who spend their lives in the concrete jungles of our cities are surrounded by plastic material in their homes, offices, and malls.
-You see, we are not talking about the things made of plastic material that is used in homes or offices like plates, glasses, mugs, or tubs.
+You see, we are not talking about the things made of plastic material that is used in homes or offices, like plates, glasses, mugs, or tubs.
 The plastic we are referring to is mostly away from our sight, hidden in the concrete walls of your residential or office building.

 You will agree with me that there seems to be an inseparable relationship between these two materials.